BuckarooBanzay/citygen/readme.md

 * `morelights` for the streetlights and sewer lighting
 * `street_signs` for the streetname signs

+# Updating the mod

+Breaking changes can happen at any time, don't upgrade the mod if you plan on keeping you world-cityscape consistent!

 # How it works

 The map is divided into 20 mapblocks (Variable: `citygen.cityblock_size`) along the z and x axis, called the "cityblock".